Lamarina0612/Jurassic-Revival-Project/README.md

     - Images are typically saved to `/res/outputImage.png` (or the specified path).

-## Changes from Milestone 1 Design
-1. **Player Class Refactoring**: The `Player` class was refactored to include more details like `capacity` and `isHuman`.
-2. **Improved Graphics**: Introduced a new method `generateImage()` to provide a graphical representation of the game world.
-3. **Item Interaction**: Enhanced item interaction methods in spaces to improve the user experience.
-4. **Error Handling**: Improved error handling across the game for better resilience and user feedback.
-5. **New Assumptions**: Based on feedback and gameplay requirements, added a few more assumptions (as listed above) to make the game more realistic and engaging.

-## Changes from Milestone 2 Design
-1. **Enhanced 'Look Around' Command**: Updated to provide detailed information about the current space, including other players and visible items, as well as insight into neighboring spaces.
-2. **Target Character's Pet**: Introduced the pet as a new game element, affecting visibility in spaces and adding a new layer of strategy.
-3. **Automated Pet Movement**: Implemented a DFS algorithm for the pet's autonomous movement, adding complexity to the game dynamics.
-4. **Attempt Kill Functionality**: Included the ability for players to attempt to kill the target character, with success dependent on whether the attack is seen by others.
-5. **End Game Logic**: Developed a comprehensive end-game scenario, encompassing conditions like successful assassination, escape of the target due to turn limit, and declaring the winner.
-6. **Computer-Controlled Player Upgrade**: Enhanced AI behavior for computer-controlled players, including making kill attempts and strategic item usage.
-7. **Player Visibility Logic**: Added the functionality to determine if one player can see another, based on their relative locations and neighboring spaces.
-8. **Turn-Based Mechanics**: Refined turn-based mechanics to include pet movement and turn-end triggers, ensuring a balanced and fair gameplay experience.

-## Changes from the Milestone 3 Design
-1. Added view component, and successfully finished the project using MVC.
-2. Enhanced controller by adding GUI controller.
-Now the game can be executed in both text-based and Gui.
-3. Welcome Screen and End Screen: Enhanced user experience with welcome screen and end screen.
-4. Log screen: User can see what is going on in the game by looking at the game log, which is at the top of the graphical map.
-5. Up to 10 players in the game, each player is represented by different colors implemented by JColorChooser.

 ## Limitations
 1. **AI Behavior Predictability**
 Description: The computer-controlled players follow a set algorithm, which may become predictable after repeated gameplay.